 Whether you have $20 or $2,000 in your bank account, there are fundamental ways to build wealth at any age.
 In a world filled with bad financial advice, we’re here to break through the noise with modern-day insights and suggestions for ways to up your wealth game, even in a world of living paycheck to paycheck.

-If you’re in your 20s or 30s and thinking about ways you can bring your personal finance situation to the next level, this two-part article series is for you.
+If you’re in your 20s or 30s and thinking about ways you can bring your personal financial situation to the next level, this two-part article series is for you.

 This article is Part 1 of a two-article series.
-Part 2 can be read here.
+Be sure to check out Part 2.

 Hey, I’m April 👋 I’m a 30-year-old millennial working for the company that published this article – Pocket Prep – an educational app company.